-A post-war winery turned conscious retreat, Dexamenes Seaside Hotel is an architectural slice of Greek history on an under the radar stretch of sand of the Peloponnese coast.
+A post-war winery turned conscious retreat, Dexamenes Seaside Hotel is an architectural slice of Greek history on an under the radar stretch of sand of Greece’s Peloponnese coast.
 Dating back to the 1900’s, the winery was built directly on Kourouta Beach to enable easy export of the wine; priming it for its second life as an offbeat and stylish 40-suite retreat overlooking the Ionian Sea.
 Surrounded by a natural landscape of olive groves, vineyards, sunflower fields and citrus trees, the area specializes in laid-back, slow living and is a true reprieve from the country’s more tourist-laden regions.

 WHY WE LOVE IT